(Last updated in March 2023)

 Moneybags ($1500): Wait until the last minute and pay whatever the going rate is for a luxury vehicle.
 Rent at the airport and pay the airport surcharges.
 Or, rent a car one-way from Anchorage to Seward or Fairbanks and take the train back for the scenery.
 Or, go big and rent an RV!

-Average Joe ($800): Lock in a good deal when you see one on Hotwire or some other site, preferably for an off-airport site.
+Average Joe ($900): Lock in a good deal when you see one on Hotwire or some other site.

 We spent: $591.